luksen/snot/README.md

 # snot - simple notification

 Text based notification server for libnotify directly based on libdbus.

+See [Todo](#todo) and below for information on the current limits of this implementation.

 ## Options